-No need to start from scratch — use one of our templates and jump right in to an effective retrospective
+No need to start from scratch — use one of our retrospective templates and jump right in to an effective retrospective

 There’s more than one way to run a retrospective.

 Small differences in approach could lead to big changes for your team or organization.
+Since effective retrospective are the first step to continuous improvement, you want to start off on the right foot.

 This is the agile retrospective most people are familiar with and a great place to start if you’re new to running retrospectives.
-In a Start, Stop, Continue retrospective you focus on new things your team should start, old habits or practices that aren’t working and should stop, and the good things that should continue.
+In a Start, Stop, Continue retrospective meeting you focus on new things your team should start, old habits or practices that aren’t working and should stop, and the good things that should continue.
 It’s an excellent way to iterate and refine processes, improve projects, or unify teams.

 Focus on feelings